mmcoello/spring_2021/geog_288cj/README.md

-# Geog 288CJ - Weather and Research Forecast Modeling
+# Geog 288CJ - Weather and Research Forecast (WRF) Modeling

 This repository is contains the following subdirectories created in GEOG 288CJ.
 Each of the following subdirectories contains at least analysis and outputs subdirectories where the respective contents can be found.